azmiman52/os241/links.md

 1.[How to Add SSH Public Key to Server](https://linuxhandbook.com/add-ssh-public-key-to-server/) gave me a new view about public keys and how to create them.

 ### Week 03
-1.[Basic C language](https://www.w3schools.com/c/c_intro.php) helps me learn the basic of C language.<br>
+1.[Basic C language](https://www.w3schools.com/c/c_intro.php) helps me learn the basic of C language.

+### Week 04
-2.[How to Set File Permissions in Linux](https://www.geeksforgeeks.org/permissions-in-linux/) is about many kinds of permission related to file or directory.
+1.[How to Set File Permissions in Linux](https://www.geeksforgeeks.org/permissions-in-linux/) is about many kinds of permission related to file or directory.

+### Week 05
+1.[gpg - Unix, Linux Command](https://www.tutorialspoint.com/unix_commands/gpg.htm) is about commands for encryptng, decrypting, and signing.